covidclinical/Phase2.1DataRPackage/README.md

 **If there is any issue identified in Step 5, please fix the issue before going to Data Pivot or downstream analysis.**

-6. Data Pivot.
-In the Data Pivot step, the functions simply read in the csv files.
-If the column names were upper case in the original csv files, the Data Pivot functions change the column names to lower case.
-The list of data pivots is as follows:
+6. Getting raw data.
+In this step, the functions simply read in the csv files.
+If the column names were upper case in the original csv files, the functions change the column names to lower case.
+The list of data files is as follows:

 + All Phase1.1 csv files
 + All Phase2.1 csv files